Skip to content

 )

-# Partition into sub-batches for memory predictability
+# Partition into sub-batches for predictable memory under traffic spikes.

 sub_batches = [

-raw_records[i:i + 100] for i in range(0, len(raw_records), 100)
+for i in range(0, len(raw_records), sub_batch_size)

 ]

-async def process_sub_batch(batch: List[Dict[str, Any]]) -> int:
+async def process_sub_batch(batch: list[dict[str, Any]]) -> int:

-return await validate_and_persist_batch(batch, ledger_client)
+return await validate_and_persist_batch(batch, ledger_client, dlq)

 tasks = [process_sub_batch(batch) for batch in sub_batches]